How to Register an Alaska DBA

 What are the steps to file a DBA in Alaska?

 Before you move forward with the DBA filing process, you need to first make sure that your business name is available.
-Conduct a name search on the Department of Commerce website to see whether or not your name is being used by another business.
-See how to do a business name search.
+Conduct a name search on the Department of Commerce website to see whether your name is being used by another business.

 In addition to this search, you will also want to search other records such as an internet search, business license records, professional license records, phonebooks, etc.